Welcome to today's edition of the Rush 24-7 podcast.

 And because of that, the joke had to be cut.

-Even on bloke TV, even on guy TV, even on Spike TV, even on tough Bastion Manly TV, at something called the Guy's Choice Awards, you cannot disrespect, you cannot disrespect certain people.
+Even on bloke TV, even on guy TV, even on Spike TV, even on Tough Bastion Manly TV, at something called the Guy's Choice Awards, you cannot disrespect.

 So I hope Rush is right.

-Now I mentioned Hillary earlier.
+Now, I mentioned Hillary earlier.

-Uh one and I mentioned Libya earlier, too.
+And I mentioned Libya earlier, too.

 Do you remember Ralph Nader?

-She made peace with the power structure and she is a deep corporatist and a deep militarist.
+She made peace with the power structure, and she is a deep corporatist and a deep militarist.

 One can almost forgive the corporatism.

-She moved to New York with Bill because that's where the power is and and Wall Street is.
+She moved to New York with Bill because that's where the power is and Wall Street is.

 But her militarism is absolutely shocking.

-And he cited the war in L Libya, and he says this.
+And he cited the war in Libya, and he says this: She almost single-handedly did the Libyan war.

 The Defense Department was against it.

-Uh Secretary Gates was against it, and she persuaded the White House.
+And she persuaded the White House.

 Obama had no view on it.